youyufu/termproject/README.md

 The project was built with Java version 17.0.9 and uses the external Maven library org.json:json:20231013.

 This is the link to the HealthData Drug Interaction API documentation: https://lhncbc.nlm.nih.gov/RxNav/APIs/InteractionAPIs.html
+NOTE: the API has been shut down as of March 2024.
+An alternative API is needed to maintain the drug interaction checking functionality.

 This is the link to the RxNorm API documentation: https://lhncbc.nlm.nih.gov/RxNav/APIs/api-RxNorm.findRxcuiByString.html